On Model Calibration for Long-Tailed Object Detection and Instance Segmentation: Experiments

 \mypara{Effect of calibration factors $a_c$.} Beyond the class-dependent temperature (CDT)~\cite{ye2020identifying} presented in \autoref{eq_calib_ac}, we study an alternative factor, inspired by the effective number of samples (ENS)~\cite{CBfocal}.
 Specifically, we study $a_c=(1 - \gamma^{N_c})/(1 - \gamma)$ with $\gamma\in [0, 1)$.
 Same as CDT, ENS has a single hyper-parameter $\gamma$ that controls the degree of dependency between $a_c$ and $N_c$.
 If $\gamma=0$, we recover the original confidence scores.
 We report the comparison of these two calibration factors in \autoref{tab:ablation}.
 With appropriate post-calibration mechanisms, both provide consistent gains over the baseline model.

 \mypara{Importance of score normalization.} Again in \autoref{tab:ablation}, we compare \ourmethod with or without score normalization across classes.
 That is, whether we include the denominator in \autoref{eq_post_1} or not.
 By applying normalization, we see that \ourmethod can improve all categories, including frequent objects.
 Moreover, it is applicable to different types of calibration mechanisms as well as calibration factors.
 In contrast, the results without normalization degrade at frequent classes and sometimes even at common and rare classes.
 We attribute this to two reasons: first, score normalization enables the detected tuples of each class to be re-ranked (cf. \autoref{fig:norm}); second, with the background logits in the denominator, the calibrated and normalized scores can effectively prevent background patches from being classified into foreground objects.
+Please be referred to the {{supplementary material}} for additional results and ablation studies on sigmoid-based detectors (\ie, BALMS~\cite{ren2020balanced} and RetinaNet~\cite{lin2017focal}).

 \mypara{How to handle the background class?} \ourmethod does not calibrate the background class logit.
 We ablate this design by \emph{multiplying} the exponential of the background logit with a background calibration factor $\beta$, \ie, $\exp(\phi_{C+1}(\vx))\times\beta$.
 If $\beta=1$, there is no calibration on background class. \autoref{fig:background} shows the average precision and recall of the model with \ourmethod w.r.t different $\beta$.
 We see consistent performance for $\beta\geq1$.
-For $\beta<1$, both the precision and recall drop along with reduced $\beta$, especially for the rare classes.
-We note that, in the extreme case with $\beta=0$, the background class will not contribute to the final calibrated score at all.
-In other words, many background patches might be classified as foregrounds.
+For $\beta<1$, the average precision drops along with reduced $\beta$, especially for the rare classes whose average recall also drops.
+We note that, in the extreme case with $\beta=0$, the background class will not contribute to the final calibrated score.
+Thus, many background patches may be classified as foregrounds and ranked higher than rare proposals.
 These results and explanation justifies one key ingredient of \ourmethod --- keeping the background logit intact.

 \mypara{Sensitivity to the calibration factor.} \ourmethod has one hyper-parameter: $\gamma$ in the calibration factor $a_c$, which controls the strength of calibration.
 We find that this can be tuned robustly on the \emph{training} data, even on a 5K subset of \emph{training} images: as shown in \autoref{fig:hyper}, the AP trends on the training and validation sets at different $\gamma$ are close to each other.
 In our experiments, we find that this observation applies to different models and backbone architectures.